 Honduras reopened its borders to tourism on the 17th of August with very few entry requirements.
 Visitors from all countries are allowed and they only need to provide negative PCR or Rapid COVID teston arrival taken not more than 72hours before departure.

 Having coastlines on both the Caribbean and the Pacific, Honduras is a wonderful Central American destination for tourists.

 In addition to its beautiful beaches, there are lush rainforests, ancient Mayan sites, and wonderful diving along the Mesoamerican Barrier Reef.
 At over 1,000 km, this is the world’s second-largest barrier reef.

-As of 19th of September, Honduras is still not having COVID situation under control and a the moment is getting 500-1000 daily cases.
+Honduras is still not having a COVID situation under control and the moment is getting 500-1000 daily cases.

 In total, there are 70,611 positive cases and 2,146 deaths caused by the virus in Honduras.